flindersuni/DeepThoughtHPC-docs/docs/source/Access/GettingAccess.md

 If so, you are now connected and ready to start using the HPC!

-#### SSH Keys
+#### SSH Keys on Windows

 As with the Unix/Linux/MacOS system, you may also setup SSH Keys for password-less logins.
 Be sure to follow the specific instructions for your client, as they will differ!